 Ms. Oberdorf holds an A.B. degree, cum laude, from Douglass College, Rutgers University and an M. A. degree from Northern Illinois University.

-Amy Gray, Vice President of Chapter Relations and Community Partnerships
+Amy Gray, Senior Vice President of Community and Constituent Relations

 Ms. Gray can be reached at email@example.com.

 Ms. Gray joined NPF as Vice President, Chapter Relations and Community Partnerships in February 2013.

 Ms. Gray has 15 years experience in fundraising, volunteer, and community partnership development, as well as chapter management.
 She comes to NPF with a solid grounding in chapter relations and strategic issues.
 She most recently worked with the Crohn’s and Colitis Foundation of America (CCFA) as the executive director of the Florida chapter for over five years, and brings an understanding of and interest in chronic disease management programs.
 During her time with CCFA, Ms. Gray launched a national walk campaign and a national endurance training program, as well as expanded services for those living with Crohn’s and colitis state-wide through new education and support programs, and developed a major gift campaign and leadership boards across the state of Florida.